 DisclOSURE AND DISCLAIMER: This post, originally published in 2016, was sponsored by Figo.
-I also earn a small affiliate commission each time a new member signs up via my link.
+I also earn a small affiliate commission each time a new POTENTIAL MEMBER REQUESTS A QUOTE via my link.
 Please note that this post is based off of the specific plan that I purchased for Henry and that your plan or experience may vary — I encourage you to call Figo’s customer service department with specific policy questions.

 Why do I love Figo Pet Insurance?
 Let me count the ways!
 Here are nine reasons why I think Figo is the best pet insurance for today’s pet owners.